CamronLDNF/fizz_buzz_js_2/README.md

 #### Answer:

-* Because the code is read top-down, so it wouldn't evaluate for 5 otherwise if it renders something as true before it gets to 5.
+* Given that the code is read top-down, for numbers divisible by both 5 and 3, I presume we want the code to evaluate for 5 over 3.

 ### Question 5: